davidecoccoluto/lte_4g_coders_vhdl/README.md

 ![alt text](https://www.researchgate.net/publication/303760187/figure/fig5/AS:368777502969861@1464934816769/LTE-convolutional-code-9.png)
 [cit.https://www.researchgate.net/publication/303760187/figure/fig5/AS:368777502969861@1464934816769/LTE-convolutional-code-9.png ]

+This design is streaming based and, after the initialization, each valid input corresponds to a valid output achiveing

+Maximum Throughput of $Fclk [bit/s]$

+In the tested usecase on a Xilinx Spartan 7 500Mbps are easily achivable.

 ## About LTE Turbo Coder
 Turbo coding improves the previous Convolutional Code performances obtaining BER close to the theoretical Nyquist Limit.
 Turbo encoders are based on a convolutional shift register with feedback and interleaving on the third branch.